OneFlow: Concurrent Mixed-Modal and Interleaved Generation with Edit Flows: Findings and Unlocking New Capabilities in Unified Multimodal

 The use of continuous-time Markov chains allows us to apply classifier-free guidance (CFG) to our model's insertion rates.
 Specifically, given an unconditional prediction $\lambda(X_t)Q(X_t)$ and a conditional prediction $\lambda(X_t | c)Q(X_t | c)$, where $c$ is the prompt and $w$ is the guidance weight, the modified insertion rate is:

 As shown in Figures~\ref{fig:image_caption_generation} and \ref{fig:image_caption_generation_more}, higher CFG values consistently increase the length and detail of generated text.
 We quantitatively evaluated caption quality and hallucination using CapArena~\citep{caparena} by prompting GPT4-o.
-Our findings show that increasing CFG leads to more detailed captions, with \EF matching \AR's level of detail at a guidance scale of 1.
+Figure~\ref{fig:cfg_hallucination} shows that increasing CFG leads to more detailed captions, with \EF matching \AR's level of detail at a guidance scale of 1.
 However, this increased detail comes at the expense of hallucinations at very high CFG values.